 High availability guarantees a specific availability level for a certain period (e.g., uptime of at least 99.99% in a year which means 4 minutes of downtime per month).

 High availability frequently includes redundancy, but the terms have different meanings.
 High availability means that a system will be available no matter what.
-In contrast, redundancy means that several components can be replaced to keep things functioning in the event of a failure.
+In contrast, redundancy means that several components can be replaced to keep things functioning in the event of failure.

 What Are the Benefits of High-availability Infrastructure?